milena-t/PhD_chapter1/README.md

 Use repeatmodeller and repeatmasker to re-mask all assemblies.
 There isn't really parameters to adjust, so just run as-is, `bash_scripts/repeatmasking.sh`.
 Keep track of the repeat families faster that repeatmodeller gives because it's necessary for filtering later.

+* TODO separate all the repeat annotation visualization into a separate tool? (implement non-overlap-filtering option for the histogram!)

 ## Genome annotation with BRAKER

 Use BRAKER3 with the orthoDB arthropoda dataset to uniformly annotate all genomes.
 Since I don't use RNAseq, technically BRAKER2 is run but I use the BRAKER3 docker container ([here](https://hub.docker.com/r/teambraker/braker3)).
 Since the Uppmax cluster doesn't allow docker containers/images, I used a singularity container to make a singularity image of the docker container (see `src/make_singularity_image_braker3`).
 I use the orthoDB Arthropoda proteinfasta provided by the BRAKER authors for evidence (v12 [here](https://bioinf.uni-greifswald.de/bioinf/partitioned_odb12/)).